 There’s more to charitable giving than you may realize.
 Here’s one method that provides flexibility and can help maximize your impact.

 When it comes to helping others, people are opening their wallets—wide.
-Charitable giving topped $427 billion in 2018, its second highest level ever after adjusting for inflation, according to Giving USA.1
+Charitable giving topped $449.64 billion in 2019, making it one of the highest years on record measured in current dollars and the second highest level ever after adjusting for inflation, according to Giving USA.1

 While you may think of charitable donations as writing a check or transferring assets to a nonprofit, there’s another option.
 If you’re planning to give to charity before the end of the year but need more time to decide where to direct those assets, a donor advised fund (DAF) may be a good option.
 Administered by a 501(c)(3) public charity, a DAF manages charitable donations on your behalf while giving you important—and immediate—benefits.